-Public transportation is more than a means of getting from one place to another—it is a cornerstone of economic vitality.
-From connecting workers to job opportunities to enabling businesses to thrive, the role of public transit in driving economic growth cannot be overstated.
+Public transportation is more than a means of getting from one place to another.
+It is a cornerstone of economic vitality.
+From connecting workers to job opportunities to enabling businesses to thrive, the role of public transit in driving economic growth is significant.
 In cities and rural areas alike, well-designed and accessible transit systems act as catalysts for development, fostering innovation, reducing costs, and creating opportunities for communities to flourish.
 This blog post explores how public transportation shapes economic development, drawing on real-world examples and insights from global trends.

 Connecting People to Opportunities